kawseffect/moonieqt/README.md

 - i am a very expirenced dev and code way to much

-- im currently working on Ongaku!
+- im currently working on Requis!

+- Moderator for @AprixStudios

 ```